Stephen Joyce, last direct descendant of James Joyce, dies aged 87

 A 1992 file photograph of Stephen Joyce (centre) at the National Library with then taoiseach Albert Reynolds (left) and Alexis Leon, a son of the Russian scholar and James Joyce associate, Paul Leon.
 Photograph: Matt Kavanagh/The Irish Times.

 The death has occurred of Stephen James Joyce, grandson and last direct descendant of writer James Joyce.
-He was 87.
+He was 87 and had recently become an Irish citizen.

 After the second World War, he studied at Harvard University in the US and then worked for the Organisation for Economic Co-operation and Development (OECD) in Paris, mainly in the area of African development.